Xdinary Heroes: 2024: Troubleshooting, Open ♭eta series, and Live and Fall

-2025–present: Beautiful Mind
+2025: Beautiful Mind and Lxve to Death

 On March 5, 2025, Xdinary Heroes unveiled a teaser for their sixth EP, Beautiful Mind, released on March 24.

 To support the release of this EP, on March 24, the band announced their second world tour, the Beautiful Mind tour, which began in Seoul on May 2, and had shows throughout Asia and North America before concluding in San Jose on August 16.

 On March 18, it was announced that Xdinary Heroes would be part of the lineup for Lollapalooza 2025, scheduled for July 31.

 On July 2, the band announced that they would release their sixth digital single, "Fire (My Sweet Misery)", on July 7.

 On July 18, Xdinary Heroes released the single "Break the Darkness" as part of the soundtrack for the drama The Nice Guy.

-On September 26, the band performed at the Busan International Rock Festival On September 27, Xdinary Heroes opened for British rock band Muse’s concert 'MUSE LIVE IN KOREA' at Incheon Munhak Stadium.
+On September 26, the band performed at the Busan International Rock Festival.
+On September 27, Xdinary Heroes opened for British rock band Muse's concert 'MUSE LIVE IN KOREA' at Incheon Munhak Stadium.

-Xdinary Heroes released their seventh mini album, LXVE to DEATH, on October 24.
+Xdinary Heroes released their seventh mini album, Lxve to Death, on October 24.

+2026–present: Dead And and Gunil's departure

+On March 25, the band released their pre-release single "X Room" as part of their 8th mini album, Dead And.

+On April 17, Xdinary Heroes released their eighth mini album, Dead And, featuring the single "Voyager".

+On August 13, JYP Entertainment terminated Gunil's contract and withdrew from the group.